 MPCS has developed this goal because it represents the core values of our LEA in terms of what we believe we should provide all students.
-We possess high expectations that our scholars can learn and be successful.
-We also feel that we can help students who are not finding academic success with the support necessary to achieve it.
-Manzanita is strongly committed to ensuring that all its scholars receive a high quality classroom instruction and are able to access this high quality instruction in an equitable way.
-The actions below relating to academic focus, student assessment and monitoring, interventions and supports, and expanded learning opportunities will help close gaps for all students.
+We possess high expectations that all our scholars can learn and be successful.
+We also know we can help students who are not finding academic success if given the support necessary to achieve it.
+Manzanita is strongly committed to ensuring that its scholars receive high quality classroom instruction and are able to access this high quality instruction in equitable and strategic ways.
+The actions and data below relating to academic focus, student assessment and monitoring, interventions and supports, and expanded learning opportunities speak to the LEA's mission of closing learning gaps for all students.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of students with scores of "Meets" or "Exceeds" on the ELA portion of the California Assessment of Student Performance and Progress (CAASPP) Priority 4 CAASPP for the 2019- 2020-21 CAASPP ELA DATA 49.56% met or exceeded standards 24.78% nearly met standards 25.66% did not meet standards 55% or higher will meet or exceed ELA CAASPP standards
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of students with scores of "Meets" or "Exceeds" on the ELA portion of the California Assessment of Student Performance and Progress (CAASPP) Priority 4 CAASPP for the 2019- 2020-21 CAASPP ELA DATA 49.56% met or exceeded standards 24.78% nearly met standards 25.66% did not meet standards 2021-22 CAASPP ELA DATA 48.37% met or exceeded standards 24.8% nearly met standards 26.83% did not meet standards 55% or higher will meet or exceed ELA CAASPP standards

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of students with scores of "Meets" or "Exceeds" on the Mathematics portion of the California Assessment of Student Performance and Progress (CAASPP(Priority 4 No current baseline available due to the suspension of the CAASPP for the 2019- 20 school year.
-The baseline will be established on YEAR 1 outcome line after the results for the 2020-21 CAASPP administration 2020-21 CAASPP MATH DATA 38.94% met or exceeded standards 33.19% nearly met standards 27.88% did not meet standards 55% or higher will meet or exceed MATH CAASP standards Renaissance STAR- Elementary %of 2-6th grade students as meeting or exceeding grade level standards for ELA and Math on the May administration (third trimester) of the STAR assessments for reading and Math Priority 8 May 2020-21 STAR Results ELA: 59.9% MATH: 63% May 2021-22 STAR results ELA.
-56.8% MATH 67.9% ELA: 65% Math: 68% Renaissance STAR- Early Llteracy %of TK-1 grade students as meeting or exceeding grade level standards for May 2020-21 STAR Results Kinder ELA: 62.5% First ELA: 60.9 First MATH: 76.6 February 2021-22 STAR-EARLY LITERACY Kinder ELA 73% First ELA.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of students with scores of "Meets" or "Exceeds" on the Mathematics portion of the California Assessment of Student Performance and Progress (CAASPP(Priority 4 available due to the suspension of the ceeds" on the thematics portion he California sessment of dent Performance ASPP(2021-22 CAASPP MATH DATA 35.37% met or exceeded standards 33.74% nearly met standards 30.89% did not meet standards 55% or higher will meet or exceed MATH CAASP standards Renaissance STAR- Elementary %of 2-6th grade students as meeting or exceeding grade level standards for ELA and Math on the May administration (third trimester) of the STAR assessments for reading and Math Priority 8 May 2020-21 STAR Results ELA: 59.9% MATH: 63% May 2021-22 STAR results ELA.
+56.8% MATH 67.9% February 2023 STAR results ELA.
+55% MATH.
+70% ELA: 65% Math: 68% Renaissance STAR- Early Llteracy %of TK-1 grade students as meeting or exceeding grade level standards for May 2020-21 STAR Results Kinder ELA: 62.5% First ELA: 60.9 First MATH: 76.6 February 2021-22 STAR-EARLY LITERACY Kinder ELA 73% First ELA.
 76%% First MATH.
-83.2% ELA: 63% Math: 60%
+83.2% February 2022-23 STAR-EARLY LITERACY Kinder ELA 72% First ELA.
+67% First MATH 82.6% ELA: 63% Math: 60%

-2022-23 Local Control Accountability Plan for Manzanita Public Charter School
+2023-24 Local Control and Accountability Plan for Manzanita Public Charter School